 Rifle Calibre & Ammunition

-Overall shooting distances will vary from 50 – 250 yards.
-Everything depends on the capability of our client.
+Overall shooting distances will vary from 50 to 250 yards, depending on the capability of our client.

-As for calibre every hunter will have his own opinion on what calibre is good for what animal.
-As a Pro hunter for more than 20 years and hunting with hundreds of clients and trophies I discovered that 30 calibre is the best way to go.
-Bringing down the speed with heavier bullets is important.
-We don’t shoot long distances except if we hunt down south.
-For a 30-06 a 180g bullet is better than a 150g.
-On a 300-win mag, a 200g is better than a 180g.
-All this said, every hunter knows that it is all about shot placement and not the calibre.
-I have had several clients shooting with 7mm and 270 that had excellent hunts.
-I believe all hunters will agree with me.
+When it comes to calibre, every hunter has their own opinion on what is best for different animals.
+As a professional hunter with over 20 years of experience and having hunted with hundreds of clients and trophies, I have discovered that a 30 calibre is the way to go.
+Using heavier bullets to reduce speed is important.
+We typically don’t shoot long distances, except when hunting down south.
+For a 30-06, a 180g bullet is preferable to a 150g, and for a 300 Win Mag, a 200g bullet is better than a 180g.
+That said, every hunter knows that shot placement is more important than the caliber itself.
+I have had several clients use 7mm and 270 who enjoyed excellent hunts, and I believe most hunters would agree with me.

 Important

 In order to bring your own rifle on the safari you must obtain a US 4457 Customs Form before leaving the USA.
 Please note that you must have this form to exit and enter your country again.
-Make sure that you get this document beforehand.
+Please ensure that you get this document beforehand.

 Please note that NO automatic rifles will be allowed in South Africa.